 Walking in “two worlds”, Art Napoleon is as comfortable on a big city stage or boardroom as he is skinning a moose in a hailstorm with a pocketknife.
 Tapping into rich and profound ancestral knowledge to create sustainable and ethical alternatives for the modern world are the foundations that guide him in his many projects.
 A former Chief of the Saulteau First Nations in northeastern BC, Art is a conservationist, naturalist, faith–‐keeper and educator who interprets life through the holistic lens of the Cree worldview.
 Art also has an MA degree from the University of Victoria in Indigenous Language Revitalization, where one of his goals is to help communities revitalize endangered languages and in the wisdom embedded in these ancient languages.
 Art is co-host of the hit TV show “Moosemeat and Marmalade”.

 Madeleine Redfern is the current and a past Mayor of Iqaluit, recipient of an Indspire award, and strong social advocate and businessperson.
 Holding an LLB from the University of Victoria, she was the first Inuk to work as a clerk at the Supreme Court of Canada.
 She served as Executive Director of the Qikiqtani Truth Commission from 2007 to 2010, a highly regarded examination of the relationship between government and Inuit in the period from 1950-1980.

-Julie Harris is a non-Indigenous heritage consultant and public historian based in Ottawa who supports the IHC in a secretarial capacity.
+Julie Harris is a heritage consultant and public historian based in Ottawa who supports the IHC as a volunteer administrator.
 She is a member of the Canadian Association of Heritage Professionals.